maxlorenz/gn-prototyper/README.md

 ## How to run

-Clone, open in the browser of your choice
+Clone, bower install, open in the browser of your choice